atmcgrath/END-Digital-Collection/_texts/EN-GenuineCopies-1770.md

 Have patience under your afflictions, I beseech you all will yet be well; I have already taken measures to pacify his ———, and I have not a doubt but I shall succeed.
 Is there no method to be taken by which I could have the happiness of an interview with you?
 Perhaps we might, when together, concert some scheme, by which at once to extricate ourselves from the present difficulties: at least it would be some consolation to confer together on the
 [29]
 source of our misfortunes.
 Let me have an answer as soon as possible.
-I am, my dear G——-, yours,
+I am, my dear G——,

+> yours,

-C——
+>> C——

+---

 ## LETTER XXVII.